Voron 2.4 3D Printer Review

 Co-Founder & CTO

-Key Features to look for in a Great 3D Printer
+Key Features To Look For In A Great 3D Printer

 When looking for a great 3D printer, one of the things you need to look out for is the ease of setup.
 If you’re an experienced 3D printer enthusiast, the Voron 2.4 won’t intimidate you.
-However, if you are new to 3D printing, this might not be the printer for you.
-We scored it a 4/10 for setup since it arrives in a fully do-it-yourself kit which requires considerable knowledge of electrical and mechanical components.
-While the Voron 2.4 comes with a massive and detailed manual, it’s still very intimidating.
-We also had to find secondary help with assembly, even with the 100-page manual at our disposal.
+However, if you’re new to 3D printing, this might not be your ideal choice.
+We rated its setup a 4/10 for setup since it arrives in a fully do-it-yourself kit, demanding considerable knowledge of electrical and mechanical components to build.

-Already you can tell this printer is fantastic.
-However, we want to remain picky due to its price and assembly.
 That said, the next thing you should look for is print speed.
-Thankfully the Voron 2.4 is incredibly fast at 120mm/s.
-In our hands-on test, the Voron 2.4 had 0 issues maintaining quality at these ludicrous speeds.
+Thankfully, the Voron 2.4 delivers exceptional speed, clocking in at an impressive 120mm/s.
+In our hands-on tests, the Voron 2.4 had 0 issues maintaining quality even at these ludicrous speeds.

-Learn more about our review methodology.
+Learn more about our 3D printer review methodology.

-How We Researched This Printer
+How We Researched Voron 2.4

 Assembling the Printer

 The Voron 2.4 arrives as a fully DIY kit which requires extensive knowledge of the mechanical and electrical components of 3D printers.
-Users are required to fully assemble the kit themselves, and the Voron design team has an extremely large and extensive manual for mechanical, electrical and software installation.
-Despite the thorough (100+ page) manual, we used several secondary sources to properly install electrical components, such as the mains-powered heated bed.
-The Voron 2.4 is not recommended for a user’s first 3D printer as they may be overwhelmed by the complexity of assembling the Voron 2.4.
+Users are required to fully assemble the kit themselves, and the Voron design team has an extremely large and extensive manual for mechanical, electrical, and software installation.

-In our assembly of the Aliexpress provided kit, we found that the included solid state relay (SSR) was defective, and we replaced it with a locally sourced SSR.
-The Voron design team recommends that users locally source the SSR as that is a critical electrical component, and the quality control of the Aliexpress provided kit is unknown.
+In our assembly of the Aliexpress provided kit, we found that the included solid state relay (SSR) was defective, so we replaced it with a locally sourced SSR.
+The Voron design team recommends that users locally source the SSR anyway, as that is a critical electrical component, and the quality control of the Aliexpress provided kit is unknown.
 Assembling the Voron 2.4 took us around 25 hours, including software installation.

 Leveling the Bed